5ten/metalsmith-prose/README.md

 * pretty urls
 * global config (see src/config.yaml)
 * 404 page
+* no gulp or grunt (all npm-based operations, not sure if this is cool or bummer, yet)

 ## bummers
 you need to save a file in src or layouts after every npm start to cause livereload to see dynamic lists (navigation, posts, etc.) need to fix this!